 Performances: YPO performs two to four concerts a year, depending on the season.

-Rehearsals: YPO rehearses on Saturday afternoons at the Mary Pappert School of Music of Duquesne University.
+Rehearsals: YPO rehearses on Saturday afternoons from 1:30-4:30pm at the Mary Pappert School of Music of Duquesne University.
 Occasionally rehearsals occur on Sunday afternoons/evenings.

 Travel: The 2014-15 season was a travel year for YPO, which went to New York City in June 2015 to perform in Carnegie Hall, among other activities.
 The 2017-18 season will conclude with a Concert Tour of Central Europe in June 2018.
 All YPO students are expected and encouraged to travel with the orchestra during a travel season.
 However with proper notice, permission to miss the tour may be granted without jeopardizing the student’s membership in the orchestra.
 For more information about the 2017-18 European Tour, please CLICK HERE.
 The next travel year for TRYPO is anticipated to be the 2020-2021 season.